AndKosikowski/EvilElf/ELFFileManipulator/README.md

 ## Overview

-This project is for editing ELF files without altering any functionality in order to allow them to evade detection from end-to-end deep learning malware detectors.
+This folder is for editing ELF files without altering any functionality in order to allow them to evade detection from end-to-end deep learning malware detectors.
 The code is written in C using existing elf.h as a basis for our implementations of modifying and reading ELF files.
 This code was only tested on x64 least significant bit endianness ELF files but should work on all ELF files.

 ---